hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.1.2 =
 * Added option to have the hCaptcha admin menu under Settings.
 * Fixed the General admin page on the mobile.
+* Fixed Forms and Events admin pages on the mobile.

 = 4.1.1 =
 * Added updating of the Custom Themes properties on the General page upon manual editing of the Config Params JSON.